GetStream/stream-chat-android/docusaurus/docs/Android/ui/setup.md

 ## Initializing SDK

-First, initialize each of the SDK components.  will happen only once in the _Application_ class:
+First, initialize each of the SDK components.
+For most apps, this will happen only once in the _Application_ class:

 ```kotlin
 val client = ChatClient.Builder(apiKey = "apiKey", appContext = applicationContext)